Theses, Research Projects, Examinations

 Submission of Thesis

-Once a thesis has been approved by his/her committee, the candidate for the master's degree must submit an electronic thesis by following the most current instructions online at http://grad.uc.edu/student-life/graduation.html.
-Master's students who are not required to complete a thesis should consult their academic programs for the capstone experience required in their programs.
+Once a thesis has been approved by his/her committee, the candidate for the master’s degree must submit an electronic thesis by following the current instructions online at the Graduate School's Graduation page.
+Master’s students who are not required to complete a thesis should consult their academic programs for the capstone experience required in their programs.

 In some programs, the final capstone event may be in the form of a comprehensive exam or research project; in others, the final evaluation may appropriately be a recital, performance, or exhibition.
 The specific nature of the final evaluation is determined by the academic unit offering the master’s degree program.
 If questioned, the appropriateness of a final evaluation will be decided by the University Graduate Council.
 Students who have written a thesis are expected by the Graduate School per their program requirements to make a public announcement of their thesis defense, including time, date, and title of the public presentation.